-Syntax event-control application-id [event-name | event-number] [generate][severity-level]

-Description This command is used to specify that a particular event or all events associated with an application is either generated or suppressed.

-Events are generated by an application and contain an event number and description explaining the cause of the event.
-Each event has a default designation which directs it to be generated or suppressed.

-Events are generated with a default severity level that can be modified by using the severity-level option.

-Events that are suppressed by default are typically used for debugging purposes.
-Events are suppressed at the time the application requests the event's generation.
-No event log entry is generated regardless of the destination.
-While this feature can save processor resources, there may be a negative effect on the ability to troubleshoot problems if the logging entries are squelched.
-In reverse, indiscriminate application may cause excessive overhead.

-The rate of event generation can be throttled by using the throttle parameter.
+Syntax [throttle] [spe event-control application-id [event-name event-number] [generate][ severity-level] cific-throttle-rate events-limit interval seconds disable-specific-throttle] application-id [event-name event-number] suppress trol application [event-name event-number] Context config>log Description This command i either generated is used to specify that a particular event or all events associated with an application is or suppressed. rated by an application and contain an event number and description explaining the ent.
+Each event has a default designation which directs it to be generated or Events are gene option. rated with a default severity level that can be modified by using the severity-level suppressed at th regardless of the effect on the abi suppressed by default are typically used for debugging purposes.
+Events are e time the application requests the event's generation.
+No event log entry is generated e destination.
+While this feature can save processor resources, there may be a negative ility to troubleshoot problems if the logging entries are squelched.
+In reverse, pplication may cause excessive overhead.
+The rate of even t generation can be throttled by using the throttle parameter.
 The no form of the command reverts the parameters to the default setting for events for the application or a specific event within the application.
 The severity, generate, suppress, and throttle options will also be reset to the initial values.

-Default Each event has a set of default settings.
-To display a list of all events and the current configuration use the event-control command.

-Parameters application-id - The application whose events are affected by this event control filter.
+Default a set of default settings.
+To display a list of all events and the current configuration ontrol command.
+Parameters application-id - - The application whose events are affected by this event control filter.
 Default None, this parameter must be explicitly specified.
 Values A valid application name.
 To display a list of valid application names, use the applications command.
 Some examples of valid applications are: